 Shōryū: 昇龍 Rising Dragon

 Another powerful principle of Ansatsuken.
 Ki is used to propel one upwards towards the foe.
 While the ascent is invincible, the decent is not.
-This can be used to punish frequent jumpers and counter against rushing attacks.
+This can be used for reversals, to punish frequent jumpers and counter against rushing attacks.

 Many techniques are based off of this principle, and they have been listed from weakest to strongest.
 As new moves are introduced and current ones are modified, this list will always be subject to change.